Yuan T. Lee: Early life and education

-Career
+Scientific career

 Chemistry

 In February 1967, he started working with Dudley Herschbach at Harvard University on reactions between hydrogen atoms and diatomic alkali molecules and the construction of a universal crossed molecular beams apparatus.
 After the postdoctoral year with Herschbach he joined the University of Chicago faculty in 1968.
 In 1974, he returned to Berkeley as professor of chemistry and principal investigator at the Lawrence Berkeley National Laboratory, becoming a U.S. citizen the same year.
 Lee is a University Professor Emeritus of the University of California system.

 Nobel prize

 One of the major goals of chemistry is the study of material transformations where chemical kinetics plays an important role.
 Scientists during the 19th century stated macroscopic chemical processes consist of many elementary chemical reactions that are themselves simply a series of encounters between atomic or molecular species.
 In order to understand the time dependence of chemical reactions, chemical kineticists have traditionally focused on sorting out all of the elementary chemical reactions involved in a macroscopic chemical process and determining their respective rates.

 Swedish chemist Svante Arrhenius studied this phenomenon during the late 1880s, and stated the relations between reactive molecular encounters and rates of reactions (formulated in terms of activation energies).